AlgoMaster Logo

 MCP: The Protocol

-MCP is the protocol by which tools are discovered, described, and accessed across application boundaries.
-It standardizes how a client learns what tools a server offers, how it sends requests, and how it receives responses.
-MCP sits between the application and the tools.
+MCP is the protocol by which tools, resources, and prompts are discovered, described, and accessed across application boundaries.
+It standardizes how a host connects to a capability provider.

 What MCP Adds Beyond Function Calling